Interview with Schunder László, a HEMAist from Győr

 4. Both longsword and saber fencing have long historical traditions in Hungary.
 Which is more popular now?

 “In Hungary, the longsword is used by HEMA practitioners and Baranta fighters.
 But many other non-HEMA fencer groups use mainly saber here in Hungary.
-So if we count all the non-Olympic fencers as one group I think the saber is a more popular weapon in Hungary then the longsword.”
+So if we count all the non-Olympic fencers as one group I think the saber is a more popular weapon in Hungary than the longsword.”

 5. How many people in Hungary are involved in historical fencing, on different levels?
 Are there any contacts or good relations between HEMAists and other reenactors in Hungary?
 What about Baranta?